dynamsoft-docs/document-normalizer-docs/parameters/reference/page-size.md

 # PageSize

-Sets the page size, width by height in pixel, of the normalized image.
+Sets the page size (width by height in pixels) of the normalized image.

 ## Setting Methods